2021 Grant Recipients

 A theatre that provides monetary compensation/salary on a contracted basis to a minimum of 85% of their staff, designers, technicians, actors, and musicians.
 In addition, companies must have been in production a minimum of two full seasons and perform the majority of their programming in outdoor spaces.

-Details are provided on the grant guidelines documents, but the application process has been specifically designed to be simple and straightforward.
-SETC encourages interested professional outdoor theatre companies to apply!
-Please complete the online application, including a required organizational and project narrative as instructed, and supplemental materials as directed.
+Details were provided on the grant guidelines documents, but the application process had been specifically designed to be simple and straightforward.
+SETC encouraged interested professional outdoor theatre companies to apply.

 What if I have additional questions?

 This set of grants was a one time initiative from SETC for theatres due to the challenges of the COVID pandemic.
 For answers to questions about the grants, please email email@example.com.
 Please provide return contact information (email and phone).
 Every attempt will be made to reply to requests within two business days.